vvscode/docs/docs/verification/verification-for-ios/verification-ios-swift-sdk.md

 ---
-title: "Swift SDK"
+title: Swift SDK
-excerpt: ""
+excerpt: ''
 ---
 The Sinch Verification iOS SDK is also available for [Swift](https://developer.apple.com/).